Biomedical Scientist Apprenticeship - Applied Biomedical Science BSc Honours

 Entry requirements and eligibility

-Our apprenticeships are only available to those employed as part of an agreed apprenticeship scheme in a related role, who are aged 18 or over on the first day, are not in full-time education and meet the ESFA funding eligibility criteria.
-Further details are available on our How to apply page.
+Our apprenticeships are only available to those employed as part of an agreed apprenticeship scheme in a related role, who are aged 18 or over on the first day, are not in full-time education and meet the DfE funding eligibility criteria.
+Further details are available on our How to Apply page.

 Applicants must also meet the academic entry requirements of the course:

-- A levels – BBC to ABB (112 to 128 UCAS Tariff points) to include two science subjects from Biology, Chemistry, Physics or Maths
+• A levels – CCC (96 UCAS Tariff points), with two Science subjects from Biology, Chemistry, Physics or Maths

-- International Baccalaureate – 112 to 128 UCAS Tariff points from the IB, to include a minimum of IB Grade 4 in two higher level science subjects
+• International Baccalaureate – 96 UCAS Tariff points from the IB including a minimum of four in two HL science subjects

-- BTEC Extended Diploma – DMM to DDM in Applied Science
+• BTEC Extended Diploma – MMM in Applied Science

-- Access – 112 to 128 UCAS Tariff points from the Access course
+• Access – 96 UCAS Tariff points from the Access course in Science

-If an applicant’s first language is not English, they will need an IELTS score of 7.0 overall, with 6.5 in each component, in addition to the above in line with the HCPC regulatory requirements.
+If your first language is not English, you'll need an IELTS of 6.0 overall, with 5.5 in each component.

 Fees